mariodosreis/tai/README.md

 of Escherichia coli K-12.
 We can use the files in the package to calculate tAI for each one of the genes contained in this file.
 First we need to calculate the frequencies of the 61 coding codons for every sequence.
-Go to the directory where you saved this package files and type (note that perl must be installed in your system and in your path):
+Go to the `misc` directory in this package and type (note that perl must be installed in your system and in your path):
 ~~~
 $ perl codonM ecolik12.ffn ecolik12.m
 ~~~
-The file 'ecolik12.m' contains the output of the codonM script: a matrix of codon frequencies per ORF.
+The file `ecolik12.m` contains the output of the codonM script: a matrix of codon frequencies per ORF.
 It should look like:
 ~~~
 11	19	10	13	11	10	6	9	...